It was probably not a very smart plan. My itinerary for my first night in Malta:

 Pro tip: Make sure you have GPS!
 I use my cell phone a lot, but sometimes connectivity is an issue.
 Having your own GPS unit on you can be a lifesaver.

 (Check out this review for a Garmin GPS Navigator if you’re thinking of investing in your own unit).

 Salty snacks.
 Unexpected roadside attractions.
 Going back and forth between Rihanna songs and This American Life episodes.
 Once you’ve packed your road trip essentials and filled up with gas, they are awesome.

 On a trip, a car can represent the same thing that it does to a teenager: freedom!
 No schedules.
 No rules.
 Go where you want.
 Stop where you want, for as long as you want.
 There’s no first bus–if you’re an early riser, you can go as early as you want.
 Want to catch the sunset?
 There’s no last bus to make you miss it.
 You can pull over and check out anything that catches your eye.
 For example, when I was in Slovenia, I was able to do my own day trip to an extra UNESCO site and see Lake Bled in the same day.
 I’m so thankful I decided to rent a car in Slovenia because no prepackaged tour or public transit combo would have allowed me to see so much in so little time.

 Doing Something You Never thought You Could

 The thought of driving in another country can be intimidating.
 You have to go through the rules of the road, get ahold of a rental car, learn local parking etiquette, and stay out of trouble.
 Navigating can be quirky even with GPS (hello mystery highway outside of Montreal).
 But after you’ve done all that, you feel kind of amazing.
-Some countries are easier than others, and there are absolutely places I would not attempt driving, but even the easiest places can be exhilarating.
+Some countries are easier than others (renting a car in Azerbaijan was on the difficult side), and there are absolutely places I would not attempt driving, but even the easiest places can be exhilarating.